When I tell people that I’m building an airplane, the answers generally go like this.

 And I always answer that, yes indeed there is an inspection process.
 The FAA comes and inspects my work and then signs off on it before any flight takes place.
 Knowing the big bad government is going to protect me from myself, they always visibly relax and we move on to other topics.

-What I don’t tell them is, the FAA is the last one to inspect anything of mine.
-All they usually inspect is the paperwork.
+What I don’t tell them is, the FAA isn’t the one that will inspect my airplane.
 I’ve heard stories of FAA inspectors not even looking at the airplane, or giving it a cursory inspection (read: quick glance out the window).
 I didn’t want that.
-I wanted a real inspection, because I love my life and my family and getting killed in a contraption I made does not sound like a good plan to me.
-Plus most importantly, it would hurt my pride.
+I wanted a full physical inspection, because I love my life and my family and getting killed in a contraption I made does not sound like a good plan to me.
+Plus most importantly, getting killed in my own airplane would hurt my pride.
 I’m not saying pilots are prideful, but…

 So I contacted Lisa Burwell, the FAA’s Designated Airworthiness Representative (DAR).
 Lisa and her husband, both long time airplane mechanics came out to do my inspection on July 14th.
 They both crawled all over the airplane.
 The entire process took about three hours and at least two of those three hours were the physical inspection process, times two people, so four hours of intense inspection.
 Then, and only then, did we do the paperwork.